IAmBaut/ArduinoToneComposer/README.md

 * ExportCode: Shows a popup with Arduino code that will play your melody.
 Just copy paste it to your Arduino IDE.
 * Play Audio: Play the melody.
 * Loop: If you check this the melody loops (repeats) when reaching the end.
 * Combine tones: When not checked, every tone is played individually.
-When not, multiple same notes after another will be played as one (longer) note.
+Otherwise, multiple same notes after another will be played as one (longer) note.

 ## Example melodies